How to Beat Inflation

 If you can’t accelerate debt repayment, consider refinancing variable-rate accounts into fixed-rate loans.
 For example, you could pay off credit card balances with a fixed-rate personal loan and stop worrying about interest rate increases.

 What if you’re in serious trouble with debt and your credit card rates increase?
-Try contacting a credit counselor who can put you into a debt management plan (DMP).
-Credit card companies are often willing to work with credit counselors and lower your interest rates to keep you from defaulting on your accounts.
+Try contacting a credit counselor who can enroll you in a debt management plan (DMP).
+A credit counselor may be able to negotiate lower interest rates on your debt to keep you from defaulting on your accounts.

 How to Beat Inflation With Savings

-Here are some better tips for bolstering your savings during inflation:
+Here are some more tips for bolstering your savings during inflation:

 Don’t keep too much of your money in cash (or a low-interest checking or savings account).
-Your emergency savings should be accessible, but the rest of your savings can be invested more aggressively.
+Your emergency savings should be accessible, but money for five years or more in the future can be invested more aggressively.

-Consider Treasury Inflation-Protected Securities (TIPS), which are government bonds that help protect you from inflation.
-They are currently paying 9.62%.
+Consider buying Treasury Inflation-Protected Securities (TIPS), which are government bonds that help protect you from inflation.

 Don’t lose focus.
 Inflation can encourage spending and discourage savings.
 But it’s a bad idea to spend unnecessarily and a really bad idea if you finance your purchases.
 Even at a low interest rate, saving will still be better for your future than spending.